Skip to content

 vp list --json # machine-readable output

-vp stop claude # graceful stop (10 s timeout)
+vp stop claude # stop every container for the `claude` agent

 vp stop claude -f # force stop immediately